itsjosephjoe/Detecting-SWCs-in-EEG-Signals/README.md

 4. Check on the delay in the output of the matched filter when observing the SWCs in the signal.
 5. Analyze the results.

-### CONCLUSION:
-We have seen that peak detection is an essential factor in early and accurate diagnosis of patients who suffer from severe brain disorders when we analyze their EEG readings.
-Spike-and-Wave complexes, which are of various types, are essential to distinguish whether a patient is mentally healthy or not.
-By using template matching and matched filtering techniques, healthcare professionals are able to correctly diagnose such individuals, as it is pretty difficult to find these SWCs from the EEG signal itself.

 ### REFERENCES:
 #### PAPERS:
 1. Mayo Clinic, “EEG (electroencephalogram) - Mayo Clinic,” www.mayoclinic.org, May 11, 2022. https://www.mayoclinic.org/tests-procedures/eeg/about/pac-20393875#:~:text=An%20electroencephalogram%20(EEG)%20is%20a